National Service: Have a debate but make sure it is an informed oneback to Discussion papers

 increased risk of politicising community support for a national war effort, to the detriment of national unity, and particularly in undermining the reciprocal citizenship obligations of all Australians to the men and women we commit as a nation (and as a democracy) to military action on behalf of us all.

-Lessons from the national service schemes of the 1950s and 1960s
+Lessons from the military national service schemes of the 1950s and 1960s

 The lessons of the universal national service scheme of the 1950s and the selective scheme of the 1960s remain largely relevant to Australia’s present strategic situation.
 As do other subsequent developments in Australia's strategic security setting, demographics and society.

-There would also now be demographic, equity and OH&S impacts on a contemporary national service scheme.
+There would also now be demographic, equity and work-health and safety impacts on any contemporary military or civil national service scheme.

 These overall numbers and percentages have obvious labour market implications when there is near-full employment for skilled and semi-skilled labour.